tslocke/hobocentral/agility-tutorial.markdown

 Work through your controllers and have a think about which actions you want.
 You need to end up with:

- * Projects: `:all`
+ * Projects: `auto_actions :all`
- * Stories `:write_only, :show, :edit, :new, :create_task`
+ * Stories `auto_actions :all, :except => :index`
- * Tasks: `:write_only, :edit`
+ * Tasks: `auto_actions :write_only, :edit`
- * TaskAssignments: `:write_only` (or maybe we don't even need this controller?)

-Have a play with the application with this set of actions in place (don't forget to restart the server).
+Have a play with the application with this set of actions in place.
 Looking pretty good!

 # Part 3 -- Permissions

-So far we've only done two things to are app: created some models & controllers, and specified which actions are available.
+So far we've only done two things to our app: created some models & controllers, and specified which actions are available.
 There's one more thing we typically do when creating a new Hobo app, before we even touch the view layer.
 We modify permissions in the model layer.

 ## Introduction to permissions